-- Your coolant or antifreeze level is low when you check it
+- When checking your coolant or antifreeze level it is too low

-- Your temperature gauge is rising into the “hot” zone or above where it rests normally
+- Your temperature gauge has risen to the “hot” region or higher than it usually does.

-- You see white smoke coming from under the hood—another sign your vehicle may be overheating
+- White smoke is coming from under the hood—which can indicate overheating

-- You find a bright green, sweet-smelling liquid (your coolant or antifreeze) leaking under your vehicle
+- Under your vehicle, you discover a bright green, sweet-smelling liquid (which may be your coolant or antifreeze) leaking.

 ABOUT OUR COOLANT/ANTIFREEZE FLUID SERVICE

-The anticorrosion and lubricating properties in engine coolant break down over time, allowing rust, corrosion, and mineral deposits to form.
-This can result in overheating, engine damage, and costlier cooling system repairs down the road.
+Engine coolant loses its anticorrosion and lubricating properties over time, allowing rust, corrosion, and mineral deposits to form.
+Overheating, engine damage and more expensive cooling system repairs are all possible outcomes.

 Recommendations differ depending on the vehicle manufacturer and model.
 As a best practice, scheduling a coolant service once a year can boost your confidence on the road (no matter how hot it gets under your hood).